 Order confirmation emails are sent to customers when they order on any e-commerce website.
 By sending this, the company assures their customer that they have accepted the order that the customer placed.
-On the other hand, the customer gets a confirmation email to re-check their order details to see whether they have ordered the right products.
+On the other hand, the customer gets this type of email to re-check their order details to see whether they have ordered the right products.
 Then they confirm their online purchase.

 Booking confirmation email

 The company sends a booking confirmation email when a customer makes an online booking.
 By sending it, the company displays all the booking information clearly in front of the customer.
-The customer can re-check all the details by checking the confirmation email.
+So that the customer can re-check all the details at a glance.
 There are several types of booking confirmation emails, such as ticket booking, travel-trip or tour booking, hotel room booking, restaurant table booking, etc.

 Registration confirmation email

 The registration confirmation email is sent to users when they complete the registration process to get a service on a website.
 This type of email will help users learn about the terms and conditions of their registration.
 But, the company must mention the opt-out (unsubscribe) option in the email template to keep the registration process legitimate.

 The company sends a subscription confirmation email when the users complete the sign-up process.
 The company mostly used this type of email to get customer permission before sending promotional newsletters after a customer subscribed to their service.
 The double opt-in process is the most commonly used technique for collecting leads’ information through the subscription confirmation email.
 When the subscriber confirms the subscription, the company sends them promotional campaigns accordingly.
 However, the customer can willingly unsubscribe from the promotional email whenever they want.

 Aside from the above four types, companies send one more such kind of email when their customers ask for an opt-out (unsubscribe) from their service, which is as below: